Drugs and Cosmetics Rules, 1945

-The Drugs and Cosmetics Rules, 1940 are the rules which the government of India established through the Drugs and Cosmetics Act, 1940.
+The Drugs and Cosmetics Rules, 1945 are the rules which the government of India established for the implementation of the Drugs and Cosmetics Act, 1940.
 These rules classify drugs under given schedules and present guidelines for the storage, sale, display and prescription of each schedule.

 Schedules

 The Drugs and Cosmetics Rules, 1945 has provisions for classification of drugs under given schedules and there are guidelines for the storage, sale, display and prescription of each schedule.
 The Rule 67 details the conditions of licenses.
 The Rule 97 contains the labeling regulations.